 Another of our offerings is walking tours of the Little Italy neighborhood in the summer months, in partnership with an organization called Take a Hike.
 They offer historic tours throughout the city of Cleveland.

-What's really cool about the Take-a-Hike tours is that they have actors playing characters from the neighborhood during the tour.
-For this year’s tour, we will have stone carver Domenicantonio Mastrangelo, who helped carve the Guardians of Traffic, and Rocky Colavito, an Italian American baseball player who played for the Cleveland Indians back in the 1950s.
+What's really cool about the Take a Hike tours is that they have actors playing characters from the neighborhood during the tour.
+For this year’s tour, we will have stone carver Domenicantonio Mastrangelo, who helped carve the Guardians of Traffic, and Rocky Colavito, an Italian-American baseball player who played for the Cleveland Indians in the 1950s.
 It’s going to be a really fun tour.

 We offer other events that pop up along the way.
 Sometimes, authors will contact me, somebody who has written a book about Italy or their Italian family history, and we'll have author talks, meet-and-greets, and those kinds of things.